 Data Courtesy of CoStarâ„¢

+The Los Angeles retail market continues to witness the softest demand formation among major U.S. markets in the first quarter, with -2.3 million SF of net absorption during the past 12 months.
 The market has had to grapple with multiple headwinds.
-Population losses in recent years and, more recently, meager population gains have stymied household formation.
-Softer economic fundamentals than most U.S. metros and elevated housing costs have left residents less confident in their financial positions.
-Additionally, high interest rates weigh on business formation.
+Population losses in recent years and, more recently, meager population gains have stymied household formation and subsequently consumption growth.
+Softer economic fundamentals than most U.S. metros and elevated housing costs have left residents less confident in spending.
+Additionally, high interest rates weigh on operational costs and business formation.

 12 Mo Deliveries in SF